flareteam/flare-engine/INSTALL.engine.md

  * Open your `settings.txt` file.
 The location of this file is specified in [README.md](README.engine.md#settings).
    In that file, set `hwsurface=0` and `vsync=0`.
  * Older computers might have CPUs that don't support SSE.
 The default binaries for SDL 2 require SSE.
    To disable SSE instructions, it is necessary to download the SDL 2 source and build SDL 2 library from source.
-In case of Windows plus MinGW/MSYS run the following commands from SDL 2 sorce folder using MSYS terminal:
+In case of Windows plus MinGW/MSYS run the following commands from SDL 2 source folder using MSYS terminal:

    ```
    ./configure --disable-sse
    make
    ```

    Then use produced libraries to build flare.
    In case of Linux you can add next command:

    ```
    make install
    ```

-to install built library system-wide.
+   to install built libraries system-wide.
    For other ways of building SDL 2 library (cmake, Visual C++) refer to SDL 2 documentation.